7 Hereford is located on the west side of Hereford, between Beacon and Marlborough, with 435 Beacon to the north and 9 Hereford to the south.

-7 Hereford was designed by Alfred S. Bither, architect, and built in 1879-1880 by Edward E. Chapin, builder, for real estate dealer Henry Whitwell.
-It was one of four contiguous houses (435 Beacon and 7-9-11 Hereford).
-All four houses originally were planned as two-story buildings; however, an additional story was added to 7 and 11 Hereford before they were completed.
-Henry Whitwell is shown as the owner on the original building permit for 7-9-11 Hereford, dated December 13, 1879.
+7 Hereford was designed by Alfred S. Bither, architect, and built in 1879-1880 by Edward E. Chapin, mason, for real estate dealer Henry Whitwell on land owned by his brother and partner, Samuel Horatio Whitwell, one of four contiguous houses (435 Beacon and 7-9-11 Hereford) built for speculative sale.
+Henry Whitwell is shown as the owner on the original building permit applications for 435 Beacon and 7-9-11 Hereford (one application for three houses), both dated December 13, 1879.

-Arthur and Anna Hobart continued to live at 7 Hereford in 1894, but had moved to 109 Sedgwick by 1895.
+Arthur and Anna Hobart continued to live at 7 Hereford in during the 1893-1894 winter season, but moved thereafter to 109 Sedgwick.

-During the 1904-1905 winter serason, 7 Hereford was the home of Mrs. Florence L. (Clarke) Cruft. the widow of Charles F. Cruft, and their unmarried daughters, Eunice and Frances.
+During the 1904-1905 winter season, 7 Hereford was the home of Florence L. (Clarke) Cruft. the widow of Charles F. Cruft, and their unmarried daughters, Eunice and Frances.
 They previously had lived at 13 Hereford.

-Charles Cruft had been auditor and general ticket agent for the St. Paul and Duluth Railway until his death in 1880.
+Charles Cruft had been auditor and general ticket agent for the St. Paul and Duluth Railway until his death in January of 1880.

 By the 1905-1906 winter season, they had moved to 254 Commonwealth.